 Skip to content

-The Panel (Control Surface)
+The Front Panel (Control Surface)

-The Panel is a separate canvas where you build custom control surfaces using widgets.
+The Front Panel is a separate canvas where you build custom control surfaces using widgets.
 It's designed for live performance and hands-on interaction.

 Overview